The Enigma Which Shrouds Ziad Samir Jarrah & His Family Of Spies

 As Jarrah became infused with the ultra-orthodox mindset of the Hamburg Cell, his family back home began to worry.
 They sent emissaries to talk to him, threatened to cut off his monthly stipend, and, according to investigators, his father once feigned a heart attack in hopes that Ziad would come home.
 It didn’t work.
 He grew more and more involved with his new friends.
 He saw Aysel less.
 She visited Hamburg a few times but felt unwelcome; on at least one occasion, Ziad abandoned her in his room to spend time with his friends, whom she never met.
 Jarrah however was not close to the Hamburg Cell group led by Atta, Jarrah lived in his own apartment and did not spend as much time with them.

 During the year 1999, The Hamburg Cell would finally meet up in Kandahar, Afghanistan and meet with Osama Bin Laden, Mohammed Atef and other notable Al Qaeda operatives.
 How they came about to visit Afghanistan is now under question.
 With the current trial of Khalid Sheikh Muhammad at Guantanamo Bay, former detainee, Mohammedou Ould Slahi was suspected as the high level Al Qaeda contact who influenced the Hamburg Cell members to not fight in Chechnya, but in Afghanistan, This story is now proven to be false.
 Slahi would undergo years of torture at CIA Black Sites and was released by U.S Circuit Courts due to immense pressure from local human rights activists who forced the State Department to release Slahi when it as found out he left Al Qaeda many years before the Hamburg cell even formed.
+Thus, this part of the US government’s story would become a large gaping black hole.

 Mohammad Atta, Ramzi bin al-shibh, Marwan al-Shehi and Ziad Jarrah would all “supposedly” swear loyalty (bayat) to Bin Laden and join in their operation in attacking the United States.
 The members of the Hamburg Cell were a boon to the 9/11 plot, which Khalid Shaikh Muhammad had proposed to Bin Laden back in 1996.
 The Hamburg students were fluent in English, educated, accustomed to the Western lifestyle, radically Islamic, and capable of learning to pilot aircraft.
 “Bin Laden and Mohammed Atef wasted no time in assigning the Hamburg group to the most ambitious operation yet planned by al-Qaeda.”